Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Riemannian stochastic variance reduced gradient algorithm

-\changehss{ Let $\mathbb{E}_{i_t^s}[\cdot]$ be the expectation with respect to the random choice of $i_t^s$, conditioned on all randomness introduced up to the $t$-th iteration of the inner loop of the $s$-th epoch. } Conditioned on ${w}_{t-1}^s$, we take the expectation with respect to $i_t^s$ and obtain
+Let $\mathbb{E}_{i_t^s}[\cdot]$ be the expectation with respect to the random choice of $i_t^s$, conditioned on all the randomness introduced up to the $t$-th iteration of the inner loop of the $s$-th epoch.
+Conditioned on ${w}_{t-1}^s$, we take the expectation with respect to $i_t^s$ and obtain

-The theoretical \changehs{convergence} analysis of the Euclidean SVRG algorithm assumes that the \changehs{initial} vector ${w}_0^s$ of \changehs{the} $s$-th epoch is set to the average (or a random) vector of the $(s\!\!-\!\!1)$-th epoch \cite[Figure~1]{Johnson_NIPS_2013_s}.
-However, the set of the last vectors in the $(s\!\!-\!\!1)$-th epoch, i.e., ${w}_{m_{s-1}}^{s-1}$ shows superior performance in the Euclidean SVRG algorithm.
-Therefore, for our local convergence rate analysis in Theorem \ref{Thm:LocalConvergence}, this study also uses, as {\bf option I}, the mean value of $\tilde{{w}}^{s} = g_{m_s}({w}_1^s, \ldots {w}_{m_s}^s)$ as $\tilde{{w}}^s$, where $g_n({w}_1, \ldots, {w}_n)$ is the Karcher mean on the manifold.
-Alternatively, we can also simply choose $\tilde{{w}}^{s}={w}_t^s$ for $t \in \{1, \ldots, m_s\}$ at random.
-In addition, as {\bf option II}, we can use the last vector in the $(s\!\!-\!\!1)$-th epoch, i.e., $\tilde{{w}}^{s}={w}_{m_s}^s$. \changeHSSS{In the global convergence analysis in Section \ref{Sec:GlobalAnalysis}, we use {\bf option II}.} The overall algorithm, with a fixed step size, is summarized in Algorithm \ref{Alg:R-SVRG}.
+The theoretical convergence analysis of the Euclidean SVRG algorithm assumes that the initial vector ${w}_0^s$ of the $s$-th epoch is set to the average (or a random) vector of the $(s\!\!-\!\!1)$-th epoch \cite[Figure~1]{Johnson_NIPS_2013_s}.
+However, the set of the last vectors in the $(s\!\!-\!\!1)$-th epoch, i.e., ${w}_{m_{s-1}}^{s-1}$, shows superior performance in the Euclidean SVRG algorithm.
+Therefore, for our local convergence rate analysis in Theorem \ref{Thm:LocalConvergence}, this study also uses, as {\bf option I}, the mean value of $\tilde{{w}}^{s} = g_{m_s}({w}_1^s, w_2^s,\dots, {w}_{m_s}^s)$ as $\tilde{{w}}^s$, where $g_n({w}_1, w_2,\ldots, {w}_n)$ is the Riemannian centroid on the manifold.
+Alternatively, we can also simply choose $\tilde{{w}}^{s}={w}_t^s$ for $t \in \{1, 2,\ldots, m_s\}$ at random.
+In addition, as {\bf option II}, we can use the last iterate in the $s$-th epoch, i.e., $\tilde{{w}}^{s}={w}_{m_s}^s$.
+Note that {\bf option II} is always of practical use because no additional computation is needed to obtain $\tilde{w}^s$.
+However, if we can compute the Riemannian centroid of $w_1^s, w_2^s, \dots, w_{m_s}^s$ relatively cheaply, {\bf option I} may attain a better linear convergence rate.
+In the global convergence analysis in Section \ref{Sec:GlobalAnalysis}, we use {\bf option II}, whereas both options are analyzed in the local convergence analysis in Section \ref{Sec:LocalAnalysis}.
+The overall algorithm is summarized in Algorithm \ref{Alg:R-SVRG}.

-Additionally, variants of the variance reduced SGD \changehs{initially require a} full gradient calculation at every epoch.
-This initially results in more overhead than the ordinal SGD algorithm and eventually causes a {\it cold-start} property \changehs{in these variants}. \changeBM{To avoid this, \cite{Konecny_arXiv_2013}, in Euclidean space, proposes using the standard SGD update only for \changehs{the} first epoch.} We also adopt this simple modification of R-SVRG, denoted as R-SVRG+; we do not analyze this extension, but leave it as an open problem.
+In addition, variants of the variance reduced SGD initially require a full gradient calculation at every epoch.
+This initially results in great overhead compared to the ordinary SGD algorithm and eventually induces a {\it cold-start} property in these variants.
+To avoid this, the use of the standard SGD update has been proposed only for the first epoch in Euclidean space~\cite{Konecny_arXiv_2013}.
+We also adopt this simple modification of R-SVRG, denoted as R-SVRG+; we do not analyze this extension but leave it as an open problem.